 - English Language Proficiency Requirements

-- Test of English as a Foreign Language Internet-based Test (TOEFL iBT), or
+- Test of English as a Foreign Language Internet-based Testing (TOEFL iBT) is administered by ETS in U.S. centers and abroad;

-- International English Language Testing System (IELTS), or
+- International English Language Testing System (IELTS) is available in over 140 countries including the U.S.;

 - Doc2A Definition & Guidelines